Odizinne/BigPictureTV/README.md

    - Press `Win + P` and switch back to "Internal" or "Extend".

 **Alternative Option:**
 - If you prefer not to configure monitors manually, select `Clone` in BigPictureTV settings.
+This is not optimal unless you manually set a FPS limit to your TV refresh rate in games.

 ### Actions

 - Close discord in gamemode, start discord in desktop mode.
 - Disable night light in gamemode, revert to previous state in desktop mode.
 - Set performance power plan in gamemode, revert to previous state in desktop mode.

-## I want to help

-I need help for application translation.
-Currently done:
-- EN
-- FR

-## To-do

-- Clean code
-- Optimize workflows further
-- Action UI rework (it looks cluttered)
+- Pause media (Spotify, Youtube...) in gamemode, restore them in desktop mode.

 ## Credits